shhyou/vm14hw2/report/report.md

 We used five benchmarks from the MiBench (http://www.eecs.umich.edu/mibench/source.html) to test the performance of each virtual machine, including `telecomm/adpcm`, `telecomm/gsm`, `telecomm/CRC32`, `telecomm/FFT`, and `comsumer/jpeg`.
 The following table shows the experiment result.
-There are five major rows, each stands for a benchmark.
+There were five major rows, each standed for a benchmark.

-There are five columns, including local system, host system, one guest system on host system, and two guest systems on host system.
+There were five columns, including local system, host system, one guest system on host system, and two guest systems on host system.
 Two-guest-systems experiment was designed to test system performance with heavy loading.
-To be specific, two same benchmarks were ran on two guest system individually, and simultaneously.
+To be specific, two same benchmarks ran on two guest system individually, and simultaneously.

 ![benchmark](./table.jpg)

 ### Discussions

-There is a huge performance gap between local and host system.
-However, it is surprising that guest system has little overhead when compared with host system.
+There was a huge performance gap between local and host system.
+However, it was surprising that guest system has little overhead when compared with host system.
-The reason may be that ARM-to-X86 simulation is harder than ARM-to-ARM one.
+The reason might be that ARM-to-X86 simulation was harder than ARM-to-ARM one.

-When two guest system is running on one same host system, performance is about half of the original one, which sounds pretty reasonable.
+When two guest system was running on one same host system, performance was about half of the original one, which sounded pretty reasonable.
 The slightly difference on execution time between two guest systems may be caused by context-switch priority.